 But does this mean that you should not be investing in building an organic audience for your business?

 Definitely not, but the strategies and reasons to do it have changed over the years.

 Third, choose your channels wisely.
-B2B businesses should invest in LinkedIn without a doubt and likely Facebook.
-Ecommerce brands should invest in Facebook and Instagram, and likely Pinterest still.
+B2B businesses should invest in LinkedIn without a doubt–and likely Facebook.
+Ecommerce brands should invest in Facebook and Instagram, and probably Pinterest.

 To drive leads from organic social, you need three things:

 - A consistent cadence of posting, while also not overwhelming them.

 The most important thing to keep in mind with organic social is that you want to take that audience you’ve built there (on that social platform) and convert them into something you own (an email list) so that you are future-proofing yourself from any platform changes or meltdowns.

 Build an email list

 Continuing on from the above, email has consistently been one of the most profitable channels for businesses.

 While email marketing is not a top-of-funnel lead acquisition strategy, getting someone onto your email list is technically a lead.
 It can be a very effective Lead -> MQL or MQL -> SQL strategy for B2B businesses.